-Winter Park Country Club and Golf Course is a 40.77-acre, nine-hole public golf course located north of the Central Business District.
+Winter Park Golf Course is a 40.77-acre, nine-hole public golf course located north of the Central Business District.
 The City purchased the golf course, the second oldest in Central Florida, in 1997.
-The Palm Cemetery is located across from the golf course and contains 13.6 acres.
+Palm Cemetery is located across from the golf course and contains 13.6 acres.
 The Winter Park Country Club and Palm Cemetery are listed on the National Register of Historic Places and are also locally designated.

 Office properties occupy a small amount of the land use in this planning area.
-These office properties are located, along Park and Louisiana Avenues adjacent to the railroad.
+These office properties are located along Park and Louisiana Avenues adjacent to the railroad.

-The religious land use here is the Winter Park Baptist Church, located on Beloit and New York Avenues, which comprises 5.32 acres.
+The religious land use here is the Winter Park Baptist Church located on Beloit and New York avenues, which comprises 5.32 acres.

 While the City's golf course provides open space for the southern portion of the planning area.
 For residents living near the southern edge, Central Park is within a half mile distance.
-For those
+For those residents who are east of New York Avenue, Kraft Azalea Garden is located within a half mile.
+Both Kraft Azalea Garden and Central Park have limited

-Table 1-I: North Park Avenue-Planning Area I Profile
+Table 1-I: North Park Avenue Planning Area I Profile

-Land Use Acres %
+LAND USE ACRES %

 Single-Family Residential 304.43 77.8

 Low-Density Residential 0.17 0

 Multifamily Residential 0 0

-Commercial/Office 7.19 1.8
+Commercial/Office 7.19 1.8 1.8

 Industrial 0 0

 Institutional 5.32 1.3

-Parks/Recreation/Open Space 55.66 14.2
+Parks/Recreation/Open 55.66 14.2

 Conservation 0 0

 Vacant/Undeveloped 18.4 4.7

-Total 391.17 100
+TOTAL 391.17 100

 Local Streets/Roads Pennsylvania Avenue, Denning Drive, New York Avenue, Palmer Avenue, Park Avenue

-Neighborhood Parks Central Park, Kraft Gardens
+Neighborhood Parks Central Park, Kraft Azalea Garden

 Transit Route None within 1⁄2 mile

-residents who are east of New York Avenue, Kraft Gardens is located within a half mile.
-Both Kraft Gardens and Central Park have limited recreation facilities and are designed more as open spaces and gathering places.
+recreation facilities and are designed more as open spaces and gathering places.
 Neither has a playground or other recreational equipment typically found at a neighborhood park.
 The closest park with a playground would be the Winter Park Community Center or Phelps Park, both of which are more than a mile away from most North Park Avenue residents.
 As mentioned earlier in Planning Area E, as part of a park land concurrency requirement a developer has purchased and dedicated to the City 1⁄4 acre of park land located at the south west corner of Oak and Park Avenue.
 This park is in the design stages but will contain play equipment and sitting areas.

 The City of Maitland borders the north and northwest sides of Planning Area I. Current land use is single-family residential.
-Land uses along US 17-92 in Maitland and near the North Park Avenue Planning Area are commercial and office.
+Land uses along U.S. 17-92 in Maitland and near the North Park Avenue Planning Area are commercial and office.
 Land use compatibility issues should only occur if office and commercial uses encroach upon the residential areas of Maitland bordering the North Park Avenue Planning Area.

-Transportation.
-Houses within the North Park Avenue area are more than a half mile away from the nearest bus route.
+Transportation Houses within the North Park Avenue area are more than a half mile away from the nearest bus route.
 A LYNX bus transfer station is located on Denning Drive, behind the Winter Park Village, but this site is not within a convenient walking distance for most residents.
-Residents living west of Pennsylvania or Summerland Avenues are within a half mile walk to US 17-92, where Lynx bus routes can be accessed.
+Residents living west of Pennsylvania or Summerland avenues are within a half mile walk to U.S. 17-92, where Lynx bus routes can be accessed.